lsawade/picscie-docs/vscode/vscode-on-princeton-cluster.md

 1. [Remote Development Extension](#remote-development-extension) -> [External Docs](https://code.visualstudio.com/docs/remote/remote-overview)
 2. [Jupyter Notebooks](#jupyter-notebooks) -> [External Docs](https://code.visualstudio.com/docs/datascience/jupyter-notebooks)

+***DISCLAIMER***: At this moment this does not work for Traverse because `vscode-server` does not natively support IBM Power9 architecture.

 ## Remote Development Extension

 The Remote Development Extension (RDE) allows the user to access the filesystem